RoboKiwi/RoboKiwi.com/content/wiki/windows/wsl.md

 ### Enable WSL Feature

+Enable WSL:

-`dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
+DISM: `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
+Powershell: `Enable-WindowsOptionalFeature -Online -NoRestart -All -FeatureName Microsoft-Windows-Subsystem-Linux`

+> You can query if the state of the optional WSL feature is enabled or disabled:
+> DISM: `dism.exe /online /get-featureinfo /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
+> Powershell: `Get-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`

 ### Enable Virtual Machine Platform

+Powershell: `Enable-WindowsOptionalFeature -Online -NoRestart -All -FeatureName VirtualMachinePlatform`
-`dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`
+DISM: `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`

+> Powershell: `Get-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform`

+## Restart

+If you saw restart was needed when you ran either of the previous commands, restart the machine, or do so now to be safe.

 ### Update WSL2